Casimir effect in twisted photonic gratings with in-plane chirality

 In this work, we consider the Casimir interaction between recently introduced one-dimensional chiral gratings \cite{dyakov2024chiral}.
 These gratings are composed of stripes of uniaxially anisotropic dielectric material in which the anisotropy axis is not parallel (nor perpendicular) to the stripes.
 This geometry lacks a vertical mirror symmetry plane, and thus is in-plane chiral.
 Having a system of two such gratings oriented at a certain angle (twist angle) to each other, we calculate the Casimir force and torque between them.
 We show that the Casimir interaction in this system enables the existence of an equilibrium state at a certain twist angle, which is independent of the distance between the gratings.
-We demonstrate that the equilibrium twist angle appears to be non-zero, and its value corresponds to the parallel orientation of the anisotropy axes in the upper and lower gratings' material.
-Furtheremore, we will demonstrate that the presence of electostatic interaction between the gratings results in an equilibrium configuration with respect to the distance and the twist angle, where all forces are balanced.
+In the studied case, this angle appears to be non-zero and corresponds to the parallel alignment of the anisotropy axes in the upper and lower gratings' materials.
+Furthermore, we show that the presence of an electrostatic interaction between the gratings results in an equilibrium configuration with respect to the distance and the twist angle, where all forces are balanced.
+Finally, we demonstrate that the equilibrium twist angle depends on the strength of the anisotropy of the material.

 In the following, we focus on gratings with a period $p = 400$ nm, stripes width $w = 0.5p$, and grating height $h = 200$ nm.
-This geometry is kept fixed in all calculations.
 Although previous studies \cite{Lussange2012,Lambrecht2008} have shown that geometric parameters influence the Casimir energy, in this work we intentionally hold them constant.
-This allows us to isolate and systematically investigate the effects of material anisotropy and structural asymmetry on the Casimir interaction.
-As parameters of our problem, we consider the distance $g$ between the gratings, the angle between the anisotropy axis and the stripes $\theta$, and the twist angle $\alpha$, that is, the angle between the stripes directions in the upper and lower gratings.
+This allows us to isolate and investigate the effects of material anisotropy and structural asymmetry on the Casimir interaction.
+As parameters of our problem, we consider the distance $g$ between the gratings, the angle between the anisotropy axis and the stripes $\theta$, and the twist angle $\alpha$, that is, the angle between the stripes directions in the upper and lower gratings Fig.~\ref{fig1}(a)-(b).
 In the main section, we consider the case when the anisotropy axis is rotated by an angle $\theta_1 = \theta$ in the upper grating and by $\theta_2 = -\theta$ in the lower grating.
-The results for case $\theta_1 = \theta_2$ are presented in the Supplemental Material.
+The results for case $\theta_1 = \theta_2$ are presented in the Supplementary Materials \cite{supp}.